hartmaj2/state-exam-prep/study-notes/prg/prg.md

     - the difference between the layers is, how often they get garbage collected

 ## Threads and synchronization

+- [ ] Vlákna a podpora synchronizace.
+  - reprezentace vláken v programovacích jazycích
+  - specifikace funkce vykonávané vláknem a základní operace na vlákny
+  - časově závislé chyby a mechanizmy pro synchronizaci vláken

+### Representation of threads in C#

+- Thread built-in class
+- in threading module

+- how to pass a function to be worked on to the thread?
+  - usually done using some lambda or delegate variable?

+- thread pool
+  - collection of threads to which we can assign tasks to be done
+  - the thread pool assigns the task to some thread when available

+- thread synchronization mechanisms
+  - locks
+    - section can be locked by a thread and must be ulocked by exactly the same thread
+    - lock is usually some object which represents the ownership of the lock
+    - syntax: `Monitor.Enter(_lockObj); and then Monitor.Exit(_lockObj); OR lock(_lockObj){}`
+  - semaphores
+    - don't represent ownership but instead how much of a certain resource is available

 ## Implementation of basic elements of object oriented languages